 By Cars.com Staff

-Built on a car-based platform shared with the Dodge Caliber, the Compass is one of two front-drive-based models from Jeep — the other being the compact Patriot.
+Built on a car-based platform, the Jeep Compass is one of two front-drive-based models from Jeep — the other being the compact Patriot.
 Compass competitors include the Honda CR-V and Nissan Rogue.

 Exterior The Compass shares a few styling cues with its big brother, the Grand Cherokee SUV.
 Similarities are most evident in the front bumper, grille and headlight styling.
 Exterior features include: